fakhraldin/mesa-git-radv-patched-25659/README.md

 This is to resolve mesh shader issues in certain affected applications.

 Currently that fix request has not been merged yet.
 After initial tests though that MR seems to resolve the issue for a couple of users at the cost of possible performance loss.
+On the other hand one user reported this to be running just fine without fps drops.

 Linux users who want to test the patched driver nevertheless, but don't want to mess with their linux distribution's default mesa driver, can follow this tutorial.